drakefys2019/labs/_projects/lab8/lab8.md

   - ##### Discuss a specific puzzle, or section of puzzles, in the swamp that, upon completion, gave you insight over the rules that govern this area.

 2. ##### **Prior Knowledge Applied**
-  - ##### Consider the shift in approach you had to invoke for the flooded sections of the swamp.
+  - ##### Consider the shift in approach you had to invoke for the underwater sections of the swamp.
   - ##### Did you find these puzzles easier to solve after acquiring a deeper understanding from the panels above?
 Explain.
   - ##### What in particular makes these submerged puzzles challenging to solve?
 Explain.